75% to 88% of the applicants who applied in are unqualified but companies are spending up to 23 hours per job (Source: Glassdoor).

 If you focus on an applicants' working experience or educational background when hiring, you may have just missed a great talent with amazing attitude and self-learning ability.

-Sebastian is the creator of FastAPI and he built FastAPI when he only has 1.5 years of experience then.
+Sebastian is the creator of FastAPI and he built FastAPI 1.5 years ago.
+As the creator himself, he only has 1.5 years of experience too.
 Experience does not equal to skills level.
 Someone with high learning capability could easily surpass the output level of someone who may have the many years of experience needed but may be learning slow.

 I also spoke to the owner of a pet Marketplace owner who recently shared that he's surprise that his fresh graduate employee is outperforming a senior employee who costs him 5x more.